aryah-rao/confusion-state-detection-data-acquisition/README.md

 The script will begin capturing body tracking data from the connected ZED camera.

-To stop the script and save the recorded data, press CTRL+C. The script will handle the shutdown process, save the recorded svo2 file, and close the camera.
+To stop the script and save the recorded data, press CTRL+C. The script will handle the shutdown process, save the recorded svo2 and wav file, and close the camera.
 The script will output:
 - One .svo or .svo2 file.
+- One .wav file

 All these files will be saved in the directory structures as this: